merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/dev/releasing.md

         - Cherry-pick the fixes into the `v0.0.1` branch
         - Re-run `yarn build:release`
 3. Ship the release

     - Run `yarn release --ship`
         - This will push the image to the Docker Hub as `<image name>:0.0.1` and `<image name>:latest`, tag the commit as `v0.0.1` and push the tag to GitHub
+    - Publish the release
+      - To do this, edit the `v0.0.1` tag in the repo's [releases](https://github.com/IBM/spm-ui-upgrade-helper/releases) section, use the contents of `/docs/CHANGELOG.md` as the description

 ## Notes